openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 method to guarantee that submission of inference primitives into the given queue is finished before returning control back to the calling thread.

-This sharing mechanism allows doing pipeline synchronization on the app side and avoiding blocking the host thread on waiting for the completion of inference.
+This sharing mechanism allows performing pipeline synchronization on the app side and avoiding blocking the host thread on waiting for the completion of inference.
 The pseudo-code may look as follows:

 @sphinxdirective